richardschweitzer/OptotrakToolbox/README.md

 CODE etc

-01. Matlab_to_Optotrak() Function and the Visual Studio Project files here.
+01. Matlab_to_Optotrak() Function and the Visual Studio Project files here, based on an idea of Jarrod Blinch (https://motorbehaviour.wordpress.com/2011/09/02/controlling-optotrak-from-matlab/), but vastly extended, e.g., non-blocking routines and rigid body functions.

 02. Simple Scripts to run on the Optotrak Server "to try things"